sayanm12/sayanm12.github.io/README.md

-# Hello and Welcome!
+# Welcome!
-I am a third year PhD student in the Economic Research Unit at the Indian Statistical Institute, Kolkata, working under the supervision of Dr. Souvik Roy.
-Prior to this, I completed Masters in Statistics (M.Stat) from the Indian STatistical Institute, Kolkata.
-I completed my undergraduate
+I am a third year PhD student working under the supervision of Dr. Souvik Roy in the Economic Research Unit at the Indian Statistical Institute, Kolkata.
+Prior to this, I completed my Masters in Statistics (M.Stat) from the Indian Statistical Institute, Kolkata.

 My primary research interests include evolution and learning in games.
-I am also interested in
+I am also interested in various stochastic models arising in games.
 ## Header 2
 ### Header 3